Gold-Nano Blog / Gold Nanoparticle Cancer Research News #6

 After it snows, most of us have experienced how hard it can be to see when the sun is out.

-When we see this, we wince or put on sunglasses because its hard to see with the light hitting our eyes at so many different angles, this occurrence is called 'snow-blindness.'
+When we see this, we wince, or put on sunglasses because its hard to see with the light hitting our eyes at so many different angles, this occurrence is called 'snow-blindness.'

-Their findings were successful because not only did the starfruit juice create viable gold nano-flowers, starfruit juice is biodegradable.
+The results were successful because not only did the starfruit juice create viable gold nano-flowers, starfruit juice is biodegradable.

-Furthermore, the study found out that juices high in vitamin C also known as L-ascorbic acid would work well as a reducing agent to engineer nano-crystals for medical research.
+Furthermore, the study found out that juices high in vitamin C, also known as L-ascorbic acid, would work well as a reducing agent to engineer nano-crystals for medical research.

 Thank You for your Time.